surfdog/static-blog/content/blog/independent-deployment-for-the-frontend.md

 2. Load that Javascript into the browser
 3. Extract the Component we want and use it

-For #1 this is actually solved pretty easily using the [webpack-assets-plugin](https://www.npmjs.com/package/assets-webpack-plugin), you can generate a `manifest.json` file after every build that looks something like this:
+For #1 this is actually solved for us by the [webpack-assets-plugin](https://www.npmjs.com/package/assets-webpack-plugin), which can generate a `manifest.json` file after every build that looks something like this:

 ```json